ajpfahnl/rna-seq-pipeline/README.md

 ```
 module load hisat2
 ```
-Build the index with the following command:
+Build the index with the following command (use `-p` option for more cores):
 ```
-hisat2-build GRCm38.p6.genome.fa GRCm38
+hisat2-build GRCm38.p6.genome.fa -p 8 GRCm38
 ```
+Test data:
+ * Max vmem: 21.947G
+ * System Time: 00:06:22
+ * Wallclock Time: 00:39:21

 You may want to create an interactive session (or put this in a script and execute with `qsub`) when executing the command above, so that the system doesn't kill the process:
 ```
 qrsh -l h_rt=8:00:00,h_data=4G -pe shared 4